SalesforceLabs/dreamhouse-mobile-react/tutorial/step01_cleanup_and_dependencies/README.md

 ##### Goal

-Setup project, install dependencies and build first simple view.
+Learn how to setup project, install dependencies and build first simple view.

 ##### Before getting started

-* Dreamhouse org and Data setup:

 Before getting started with this tutorial you need to have Broker and Property custom objects set and populated with data